zeroseven/pagebased/README.md

 ### Override existing registration

-In case you want to override an existing registration the event `BeforeRegistrationEvent` gives you access to all properties, to update them before the pagebased extension does the rest.
+In case you want to override an existing registration, the event [`BeforeRegistrationEvent`](Classes/Registration/Event/BeforeStoreRegistrationEvent.php) gives you access to all properties to update them before the pagebased extension does the rest.

 Alternatively an extension configuration template will be created automatically.
 Use the settings module of the TYPO3 InstallTool to override the default values.

 ### Extend plugin flexForm

-Use the `AddFlexFormEvent` to extend the flexForm of a plugin.
+Use the [`AddFlexFormEvent`](Classes/Registration/Event/AddFlexFormEvent.php) to extend the flexForm of a plugin.
 Example:

 ```php
 <?php